viviRbi/vyNote/readme.md

 - SaaS: Software as a Service - allow users to connect to and use cloud-based, pay-as-you-go apps Ex: Dropbox, Salesforce

-25. What’s the difference between a Region and an Availability Zone (AZ)?
+25. WhatÂ’s the difference between a Region and an Availability Zone (AZ)?

 26. How are you charged for using AWS services?